 The second reads,

 'At a meeting at Forres Academy yesterday, the Rector, A.B.
 Simpson [my former headmaster at Rothes] introduced me by telling the class of 'two famous men of the Hudson's Bay Company'.
 One was Lord Strathcona, the other was Hugh Mackay Ross.
 The Rector had some nice things to say about you and, you may rest assured, I had some too.
 So we both outshone ourselves saying 'nice things about Hugh Ross'.
 J.W. loved his little joke.

 Sometime between 1938 and 1949, the apprenticeship system was abandoned.
-On June 14, 1949, Victor MacKay signed on in Scotland as 'clerk' for a two-year period at a monthly salary of $80 less $25 board and lodging.
-On 2nd July, 1957, George Fleming was hired as a 'trainee' for three years at the starting salary of $150 per month, less $50 room and board.
+On June 14, 1949, Victor MacKay signed on in Scotland as 'clerk' for two years at a monthly salary of $80 less $25 board and lodging.
+On 2nd July 1957, George Fleming was hired as a 'trainee' for three years at the starting salary of $150 per month, less $50 room and board.

 The large turnover in staff always worried me--not only in my district but throughout the fur trade.
 As an example, I came out in 1930 in a group of forty-four apprentices.
 By the mid-1950s there were, to my knowledge, only seven of us left: Don Wilderspin, Graeme Beare, Dick Howell and I were District Managers; Tommy Thompson was a department manager in Winnipeg Merchandise Depot and W.M.S.
 McLeod was a post manager.
 Matt Cook was transferred to Bay Stores Department.
 Only one--Bill Calder--has died and is buried in Iglulik.

 In the early 1970s, Robbie Knox came out of Turriff, Aberdeenshire as one of a group of twelve.
 Ten years later, he was the only one still working for the Hudson's Bay Company.